-Study with us and you’ll learn from an international community of academics.
-And benefit from a network of global partnerships and world-leading researchers.
+Study with us and you’ll learn from an international community of academics and benefit from a network of global partnerships and world-leading researchers.

-Our graduates can succeed in a wide variety of professions such as chaplaincy, ministry, pastoral work and other church-related careers, teaching (with further study), youth and social work, research, journalism, or work with church-based and international development agencies.
+Our graduates can succeed in a wide variety of professions, such as chaplaincy, ministry, pastoral work and other church-related careers, teaching (with further study), youth and social work, research, journalism, or work with church-based and international development agencies.

-Explore the range of courses that we offer at acu.edu.au/courses.
-If you don’t meet the state-based requirements for entry into your degree, don’t panic.
-There are lots of ways into theology at ACU.
+If you don’t meet the state-based requirements for entry into your degree, you still have options.
+There are lots of ways into ACU.
 Explore our pathways to get started.